MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 ### The basic approach to using a debugger

-To troubleshoot where your JavaScript is going wrong, you can use the simple approach of inserting `console.log()` statements in the **Editor** pane.
+To troubleshoot where your JavaScript is going wrong, you can insert `console.log()` statements in the **Editor** pane.
 Another approach, that's more powerful (yet can also be simple), is to use the debugger of Microsoft Edge DevTools.

 The basic approach to using a debugger is to set a breakpoint (an intentional stopping place in the code), run the code at full speed up to the line of code on which the breakpoint is set, and then step through the lines of code, starting at that breakpoint.

 For example, the tutorial [Get started with debugging JavaScript][DevtoolsGuideChromiumJavascriptIndex] uses an existing, simple webpage
 [Demo: Get Started Debugging JavaScript with Microsoft Edge (Chromium) DevTools][DevtoolsGlitchMeDebugJsGetStarted], that contains a few form controls.

-As shown in the tutorial, to get into the "Paused" mode of the debugger, do something like the following:
+As shown in the tutorial, to get into the "Paused" mode of the debugger, do something like the following steps:

 1. Open the above Demo webpage in a new tab of the browser.